dzorlu/sdc/advanced_lane_detection/README.md

 Before I discuss the methodology in more detail, I want to talk about the lane tracking pipeline.
 Lane tracking update is performed with the [`process_image`](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L128) method shown below.

 Processing step takes in pixel points detected in the transformation pipeline and fits a polynomial function with `self.fit_poly_lanes()` to identify the curved line.
-Because the lane lines in the warped image are near vertical and may have the same x value for more than one y value, the `self.set_fitted_x()` method uses static y-axis to predict the x-values for a given lane pixel located in (x,y) coordinate.
+Because the lane lines in the warped image are near vertical and may have the same x value for more than one y value, the `self.set_fitted_x()` method uses static y-axis to predict the x-values for a given lane pixel located in (x,y) coordinate. `self.evaluate()` is another filter that rejects polynomial fits that are too far away from the state of the Kalman filter.

 ```
 def process_image(self, pts):